rneilson/rnr.js/README.md

 It's perhaps easiest to consider a Reactor to be akin to a repeatable, persistent Promise.
 Instead of reestablishing a chain of `then()` and `catch()` each time a Promise is created, a chain (or tree) of dependent functions can be set up once, and simply rerun whenever `update()` is called with a new value on the parent Reactor.

-A Reactor has any or all of three attached functions: `updatefn`, which is called when the `update()` method is called on the Reactor or its parent; `errorfn`, which is called if `updatefn` throws an error, if an error is passed down from its parent, or it has the `error()` method called; and/or `cancelfn`, which is called when it or its parent has the `cancel()` method called.
+A Reactor has any or all of three attached functions: `updatefn`, which is called when the `update()` method is called on the Reactor or its parent; `errorfn`, which is called if if an error is passed down from its parent, or it has the `error()` method called; and/or `cancelfn`, which is called when it or its parent has the `cancel()` method called.
 Each Reactor will subsequently call its children (if any) with the result of these functions.
-The `value` property stores the most recent result of `on()`, the value returned by `errorfn` if it does not re-throw, or the final value after `cancel()`.
+The `value` property stores the most recent result of `update()` or `error()`, or the final value after `cancel()`.
+The `iserr` property indicates if an error was passed down from its parent without `errorfn` present, or if a value was thrown by either `updatefn` or `errorfn` as appropriate.

 ### Requirements